Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Data Piling of Independent Test Data

 \section{Data Piling of Independent Test Data}

+The \emph{first data piling} refers to the phenomenon where projections of training data onto a direction vector $\wv \in \Real^p$ are piled on two distinct points in binary classification \citep{Ahn2010}.
+The first data piling occurs whenever $p > n-2$. \citet{Ahn2010} revealed the existence of the \emph{first maximal data piling} direction, $\mdp$ in (\ref{eq:MDP}), which uniquely maximizes the distance between two piles of training data among directions exhibiting first data piling.
+While $\mdp$ yields the first data piling, it does not generally yield the \emph{second data piling} of independent test data (see Figure~\ref{fig:intro_figure}).

-In this section, we show that independent test data, projected onto a low-dimensional signal subspace $\Sc$ of the sample space $\Sc_X$, tend to be respectively distributed along two affine subspaces as $p \to \infty$. \citet{Chang2021} showed that there are two affine subspaces, each with dimension $m = m_1 = m_2$, such that they are parallel to each other if each class has common covariance matrix, that is, $\Sigmav_{(1)} = \Sigmav_{(2)}$.
-We show that if $\Sigmav_{(1)} \ne \Sigmav_{(2)}$, these affine subspaces may not be parallel to each other, but there exist \textit{parallel} affine subspaces, of greater dimension, containing each of these affine subspaces.
+In this section, we show that independent test data, projected onto a low-dimensional signal subspace $\Sc$ within the sample space $\Sc_{\Xc}$, tend to be respectively distributed along two affine subspaces as $p$ increases.
+It should be emphasized that the second data piling phenomenon occurs asymptotically as $p \to \infty$, while the first data piling phenomenon occurs for any fixed $p > n-2$.
+For the homogeneous case ($\Sigmav_{(1)} = \Sigmav_{(2)}$), \citet{Chang2021} showed that there are two affine subspaces, each with dimension $m = m_1 = m_2$, such that they are parallel to each other.
+We show that if $\Sigmav_{(1)} \ne \Sigmav_{(2)}$, these affine subspaces are not in general parallel to each other, but there exist parallel affine subspaces, of greater dimension, containing each of these affine subspaces.

-To illustrate this phenomenon, we first consider a simple one-component covariance model for each covariance matrix, that is, $m_1 = 1$ and $m_2 = 1$ in Assumption~\ref{assume:2}.
-In Section~\ref{sec:3-1}, this phenomenon is demonstrated under the one-component covariance model with various conditions on covariance matrices.
-In Section~\ref{sec:3-2}, we characterize the signal subspace $\Sc$, which captures important variability of independent test data, for each scenario of two covariance matrices.
-In Section~\ref{sec:3-3}, we provide the main theorem (Theorem~\ref{thm:test data piling}) that generalizes propositions in Section~\ref{sec:3-1} to the cases where $m_1 \ge 1$ and $m_2 \ge 1$.
+In Section~\ref{sec:test data piling examples}, we illustrate this phenomenon under different conditions on the tail eigenvalues of the covariance matrices.
+In Section~\ref{sec:test data piling signal subspace}, we formally characterize the signal subspace $\Sc$, which captures important variability of independent test data, for each scenario of covariance matrices.
+In Section~\ref{sec:test data piling main Theorem}, we provide the main theorem (Theorem~\ref{thm:test data piling}) that characterizes the second data piling phenomenon of independent test data under generalized heterogeneous spiked covariance models.
+Throughout, let $\Yc_k$ be an independent test data of the $k$th class whose element $Y \in \Yc_k$ satisfies $\pi(Y) = k$ for $k = 1, 2$ and is independent to training data $\Xc$.
+Write $\Yc = \Yc_1 \cup \Yc_2$.